Educational Services and Facilities

 The Center for University Advising provides a variety of services designed to support students’ academic progress.
-These include major and career exploration, academic success programs, study skills assistance, and academic support for student athletes, first-year students, and students in academic jeopardy.
+These include major and career exploration, and academic support for student athletes, first-year students, and students in academic jeopardy.
 In addition, pre-professional advisement is available through this office for students contemplating graduate studies in either law or health-related professions, such as medicine, dentistry, nursing, optometry, podiatry or veterinary medicine.
 Such students should register immediately with the Center for University Advising and meet with the pre-law adviser or the pre-health adviser to discuss the current requirements necessary for various law and health professions.
 For more information please see the pre-law or pre-medical/pre-health professional studies sections in this Bulletin.

 Information regarding hours of operation can be on the Center for University Advising website.
 The Center has two main locations on campus: Room 101 Memorial Hall and Room 107 Mack Student Center, and can be reached by calling 516-463-6770 or 516-463-7222.